mesg-foundation/engine/docs/api/core.md

 #### DeployServiceRequest
-The request's data for `DeployService` API.
+The data sent to the request stream of the `DeployService` API.
+Stream should be closed after url or all chunks sent to server.

 **Example**
 ```json